 - If you are going to drive, try to arrive plenty early and be prepared to walk.

 - Use the AT Journey planner to find the best public transportation options from your neighbourhood.

 - Another option is to spend the night in Auckland.
-We use booking.com to find the best rates in the city.
+Click here to check availability at Auckland Hotels

-- Auckland Lantern Festival event maps are available, and being distributed by volunteers at the entrances to the festival along any of the primary walking paths into the domain.
+- In past years, Auckland Lantern Festival event maps were distributed by volunteers at the entrances to the festival along any of the primary walking paths into the festival.

-Will you be visiting the Auckland Lantern Festival this weekend?
-Which is your favourite lantern?
+Will you be visiting the Auckland Lantern Festival 2021?

 You might also like: